List of Still Game characters: Vince Gallagher

+Billy Ferguson

-Billy Ferguson (2004) Although never actually seen, Billy has been mentioned more than once.
-It's said that Billy took a massive heart attack in his house, he was lying dead for several days, until he is eaten by his dog, crotch first, "there was nothing left of Billy when they found him."
-He was mentioned again in "Heavy Petting".
+Although he is never actually seen, Billy is mentioned more than once.
+It's said that Billy suffered a massive heart attack in his house and lay dead for several days, until he is eaten by his dog, "balls first".
+Supposedly there was "nothing left of Billy when they found him."
+He is mentioned again in "Heavy Petting".

+Big Innes

-Big Innes (2004) Played by Clive Russell.
-A large man who is friendly with the Craiglang locals.
-He is so big, he drinks four pints at a time and eats cornflakes from a soup pot.
-When he lived in Craiglang, he did not stand for any nonsense from neds and would sort them out.
-However, he moved away up north to Elgin.
-Recently, the neds in Craiglang have become worse than ever.
-Jack decided to phone Innes up in Elgin and ask him if he could come down and sort out the neds.
-Innes' wife agrees to let Innes go down, but makes Jack promise not to give him any Midori.
-Innes likes to drink Midori, but it has a strange effect on him.
-Jack lets Innes stay at his house and Innes sets to work.
-After two days of Innes' arrival, the Neds never bother anyone again (though not for a while).
-Unfortunately, Isa unwittingly gives Innes a bottle of Midori causing him to cause havoc in the Clansman.
+"Big" Innes is a large and imposing man who is friendly with the Craiglang locals.
+A tall and robust man, he is of such stature that he drinks four pints at a time and eats cornflakes from a soup pot.
+When he lived in Craiglang, he stood for no nonsense from neds and would regularly "sort them out".
+However, at some point he moved north to Elgin, Moray.
+In "Big Yin" (the only episode in which Innes appears) the Craiglang neds have become worse than ever; Jack resultantly decides to phone Innes and asks him to come down to help.
+Innes's wife agrees to let him go down, on the condition that he is not to be given Midori; which he enjoys but is not allowed for unknown reasons.
+After two days of Innes's arrival, Craiglang seems all but free of the troublemaking neds.
+Unfortunately, Isa unwittingly gives Innes a bottle of Midori; Innes rapidly drinks the whole bottle before causing havoc in the Clansman.
+He is portrayed by Clive Russell.

+Kevin

-Kevin (2004) Played by Jordan Young.
-A young supermarket worker.
-Kevin is 24 and is extremely ageist.
-He is cocky and is a bully at heart.
-One night he accidentally switched off a fridge, ruining a pile of dairy products.
-Kevin got in a state and feared he'd be sacked.
-Andy, an elderly worker, felt sorry for Kevin and took the blame for him.
-Kevin left Andy alone ever since.
-Recently, Winston had to take a job at FoodFare due to his excessive spending.
-Kevin hassles Winston from their first meeting.
-Andy offers Winston advice on how to beat Kevin, but Winston ignores Andy.
-Eventually, Jack and Victor came into FoodFare.
-It was an emergency attempt to take all the bottles of Midori away before Big Innes came.
-They succeeded but Kevin, seeing the three old men, insults Winston.
+Kevin is young worker at FoodFare who antagonises Winston.
+He is 24 and is very ageist, cocky, and a bully at heart; hassling Winston from their first meeting.
+One night, he accidentally switched off a fridge, ruining a pile of dairy products.
+Kevin feared he'd be sacked but Andy, another elderly worker, felt sorry for Kevin and took the blame for him; Kevin has left Andy alone ever since.
+Andy offers Winston advice on how to beat Kevin, but Winston ignores him.
+Eventually, Jack and Victor visit FoodFare in an emergency attempt to remove all the bottles of Midori before Big Innes comes.
+They succeed, but Kevin, seeing the three old men, insults Winston.
 By this time, Winston has had enough.
 He punches Kevin and quits his job.
-Andy witnesses this and is glad that Winston defeated Kevin.
+Andy witnesses this and is glad that Winston gives Kevin his comeuppance.